rjshvjy/puvi/.dev-index/code_usage_report.md

 - Functions using this table:
   - import_opening_balances in puvi-backend/puvi-backend-main/modules/opening_balance.py
   - import_from_csv in puvi-backend/puvi-backend-main/modules/masters_crud.py

+### required_elements
+- Used by modules: masters_crud
+- Files: 1
+- Functions using this table:
+  - cost_elements_validation_report in puvi-backend/puvi-backend-main/modules/masters_crud.py

 ### results
 - Used by modules: masters_crud